 In some spinal fusion surgeries to treat lumbar degenerative disc disease, bone will be taken from the patient’s hip.
 This requires a separate surgery that presents its own risks and pain.
 Medtronic created the Infuse Bone Graft system to eliminate the need for the additional surgery to harvest bone from the hip.
 It is used with the LT-Cage Device, which is a small, hollow metal cylinder.
 Two LT-Cage Devices are placed between the vertebrae, side by side, replacing the damaged disc.
 They are filled with the Infuse Bone Graft, which is made up of a protein and a collagen sponge.
 The protein, recombinant human Bone Morphogenetic Protein-2, is a genetically-engineered version of a natural protein found in the body.
 It is meant to simulate the growth of bone.
 The protein solution soaks the sponge, which is meant to eventually be absorbed by the body over time.

 Used properly by a licensed surgeon in ALIF procedures, the Infuse Bone Graft system can present a number of benefits for patients.
 Used in the cervical region, however, the results can be catastrophic.

 Talk to an Attorney About Your Options

 If you underwent spinal fusion surgery and the Medtronic Infuse Bone Graft system was used, and you are now experience complications, it is important to seek medical attention.
 In addition to talking to your doctor, we recommend that you consult with an attorney who can advise you on your legal options.
 If the Infuse Bone Graft and LT-Cage Device were used in the cervical region, it is possible that Medtronic and/or your surgeon may be held legally responsible.
-An attorney can determine how to move forward with a lawsuit to seek compensation – contact Napoli Shkolnik, PLLC today.
+An attorney can determine how to move forward with an Infuse Bone Graft lawsuit to seek compensation for your injuries – contact Napoli Shkolnik PLLC today.